valerun/VMCharger/README.md

 Electric Motor Werks, Inc. is a California company passionate about driving EV (Electric Vehicle) adoption throughout the world.
 We have already helped over a 2000 people drive electric!

+THIS REQUIRES Arduino version 0022 to compile - it will NOT work in the most recent version of Arduino!